TBeijen/pytest-catchlog/README.rst

             ('root', logging.INFO, 'boo arg'),
         ]

-To aid in common test scenarios, caplog exposes logging levels under ``caplog.levels`` to prevent the need to import the ``logging`` module in tests.
+To aid in common test scenarios, caplog exposes logging levels to prevent the need to import the ``logging`` module in tests.

 Furthermore ``filter_records`` or ``filter_record_tuples`` can be used to easily filter log messages of a particular logger.
 This is especially useful for testing composite systems where